Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 With the fragrance “Stabfrenzy Forever” Melgaard and Hilberg worked towards a composition that reveals the darker sides of art.
 The scent “Joey,” an homage to gay porn actor Joey Stefano (1968-1994), is a formula marked by softness, while a third fragrance, “Speedball” — can be best described as uplifting.

-Perculating in glass canisters, while it undergoes a tincturing process—a fourth fragrance, Crispo, is in development during the course of the show.
+Perculating in glass canisters, where it undergoes a maseration process—a fourth fragrance, Crispo, is in development during the course of the show.

 In the exhibition, many of these elements—both the table sculptures, and two dimensional works, feature drawings by Melgaard and/or text etched into the surface of the stone, the tallest of which holds the test bottles and is inscribed with the words “BECAUSE I’M WORTH IT” in centuries old Italian marble.